louisleger/ada-final-project/README.md

 | Louis-Alexandre Leger | Detailed analysis of confounding factors in actors job assignment |

-Acknowledgment to our tutor Martin Josifoski for the precious advice.
+Acknowledgment to our supervisor Martin Josifoski for the precious advice.